 Our laboratory is the only one in Indiana to provide the highly specialized technology needed to identify many of these diseases.
-In addition, our clinic is the only one of its kind in Indiana and one of the largest in the United States.
-The PKU (Phenylketonuria: a common metabolic disorder) treatment center at Indiana University Medical Center is the only one in Indiana and part of Indiana's mandated newborn screening program, which oversees the testing of all infants for the more common inborn errors of metabolism.
+In addition, our clinic is the largest one of its kind in Indiana and one of the largest in the United States.
+The PKU (Phenylketonuria: a common metabolic disorder) treatment center at Indiana University Medical Center is the only one in Indiana and part of Indiana's mandated newborn screening program.
+With the exception of the upper north east corner of Indiana, we oversee the testing of all infants for the more common inborn errors of metabolism.

 Lifelong Care For Our Patients

-Our staff includes physician specialists, nurse specialists, a nutritionist, a social worker and highly trained laboratory technicians.
+Our staff includes physician specialists, genetic counselors, registered dietitians, nurse specialists, a social worker and highly trained laboratory technicians.
 Because our patients' problems are lifelong and treatment is usually complex, we care for each patient throughout life.
 This care consists of individualized dietary and nutritional management, extensive education and support of the patient and family, and ongoing monitoring.

 Family Support and Education